ctlearn-project/ctlearn/docs/source/usage.rst

 Prediction tools
 ----------------

-To predict with a trained model, use the `ctlearn-predict-mono-model` or `ctlearn-predict-stereo-model` command.
+To predict with a trained Keras or PyTorch model, use the `ctlearn-predict-mono-model` or `ctlearn-predict-stereo-model` command.
 The following command will display all available options for predicting with a CTLearn model:

 .. code-block:: bash